english1234/vstcm/README.md

 3 & 4/ power the whole thing via an external supply which can be 9V or 12V (not 5V): this requires adding a LM2940T-5.0 regulator at U5 along with it's associated caps at C19 & C20, as well as cutting a link on the Teensy to ensure that it doesn't receive conflicting power from both the USB and the external supply.
 The RB-xx12D needs to be either a 9V or 12V model depending on the voltage of the external supply.
 A 5V supply won't work as the LM2940 requires over 6V to function according to its datasheet.

-5/ If you already have a perfectly regulated and smooth 12V supply, then you can connect it to J7.

 The choice is really just a matter of what you have on hand.
 It makes no difference what vector CRT you have, as the output voltages of the PCB are the same whatever you use to power it.
 If you're connecting to an existing arcade machine, then chances are you have a +/-12V supply coming out of the power brick.
 Otherwise, many people have a box of old "wall wart" 5V (or 9V or 12V) adapters which will work fine: either fit a barrel connector to the PCB input or chop the connector off the end of the power supply and solder the 2 wires directly to the board (check with a multimeter first which is positive and which is ground).

 The easiest option is to use a 5V (option 2) as the LM2940 is not required, and you don't need to cut the link on the Teensy to separate USB and external power.